jezzsantos/automate/discovery/prototypes/cli/Syntax.md

 				- DataType (attribute) (required, oneof "string;int;bool;DateTime")
 ```

+Run this command view your own configuration:

+`automate edit list-elements `

 So, with this conceptual *meta-model* of an API, a contributor on the `RoadRunner` product can now define any API in the `RoadRunner` product in terms of its `ServiceOperations` and its `Request` and `Response` DTO's.

 The code that needs to be written into the codebase (C# classes, enums, interfaces, etc) that are needed to contain the Controller, Service Interface, Service Implementation and DTOs can now be derived from this meta-model, and the file names, and directory structure for those classes can be derived from this meta-model too, with naming and structural conventions the tech lead can define.